Writing Your Will: Know the Essentials

 It is recommended to use a lawyer to write your will to avoid any confusion when the will is read by your family.
 There are many horror stories about wills that weren’t written properly and family members not given their inheritance because of legal loopholes.

-There are websites now that will help you write your will, but your safest bet is always to use a lawyer, especially if you are upper middle class or above.
+There are websites now that will help you write your will, but your safest bet is always to use an estate planning lawyer, especially if you are upper middle class or above.

 2. What is actually yours to give?